coreinfrastructure/best-practices-badge/doc/INSTALL.md

     any and all local branches that have not been pushed to your remote git repository.

-3. (Optional) If you do not use rbenv for any other applications, and would like to remove it you can co so by first removing the directory:
+3. (Optional) If you do not use rbenv for any other applications and would like to remove it, you can co so by first removing the directory:
     `$HOME/.rbenv`.
 Finally remove the any lines matching "rbenv" from any shell startup files.
 You can find these entries with the following command

     ~~~~sh
     grep rbenv ~/.bashrc ~/.bash_profile ~/.zshrc /etc/profile /etc/profile.d/*